 Use cycle paths or lanes, where provided.
 Where there is no cycle path, ride on the road and keep as far left as you safely can.

-Only ride on the footpath if you’re delivering newspapers, mail or leaflets, or there is a sign indicating the footpath is a shared pedestrian and cycle path.
+Only ride on the footpath if you’re delivering newspapers, mail or leaflets, or your wheel diameter is no more than 355mm, or there is a sign indicating the footpath is a shared pedestrian and cycle path.

 If space allows, you can ride alongside another cyclist or moped.
 You must not ride alongside a car, truck or other motor vehicle.